Minister: Ukraine aims to develop air-to-air combat drones

 In a recent interview with The Associated Press, Minister of Digital Transformation Mykhailo Fedorov described Russia’s war in Ukraine as the first major war of the internet age.
 He credited drones and satellite internet systems like Elon Musk’s Starlink with having transformed the conflict.

-Ukraine has purchased drones like the Fly Eye, a small used for intelligence, battlefield surveillance and reconnaissance.
+Ukraine has purchased drones like the Fly Eye, a small unmanned aerial vehicle used for intelligence, battlefield surveillance and reconnaissance.

 “And the next stage, now that we are more or less equipped with reconnaissance drones, is strike drones,” Federov said.
 “These are both exploding drones and drones that fly up to three to 10 kilometers and hit targets.”